 Post-lockdown anxiety signs

-- shortness of breath or breathing quickly
+5. Shortness of breath or breathing quickly

 Post-lockdown anxiety causes

+From contracting COVID-19 to concerns about work, money and the welfare of your family, there are multiple reasons people may feel anxious about life after lockdown.
 Anxiety often occurs when we try to predict how threatening situations will unfold, so we can prepare for them and keep ourselves and our loved ones safe, says Jackson.
 While thinking ahead can be helpful, attempts to ‘problem solve’ may cause further uncertainty and worry.

-‘If you’ve been told that it’s not safe to be out and about, coming of lockdown will trigger anxiety for some people.
-There’s been the sense of being in a ‘safe bubble’, so we might feel quite exposed coming out of it.’
+‘If you’ve been told that it’s not safe to be out and about, coming of lockdown will trigger anxiety for some people,' she adds.
+'There’s been the sense of being in a safe bubble, so we might feel quite exposed coming out of it.’